Razakabdul-12/App/docs/articles/expensify-classic/connect-credit-cards/Manage-Company-Cards.md

 ## Export Company Card Expenses to a Connected Accounting Integration: Centralized General Ledger Account

-For businesses using accounting integrations like QuickBooks or NetSuite, connect the cards to export expenses to specific general ledger (GL) accounts via the "Edit Exports" option.
+For businesses using accounting integrations like QuickBooks or Xero, connect the cards to export expenses to specific general ledger (GL) accounts via the "Edit Exports" option.

 ![Find the desired card in the table.
 In that same row, click Edit Exports.](https://help.expensify.com/assets/images/cardfeeds-02.png){:width="100%"}